openbmc/docs/designs/pldm-stack.md

 failed to get the response from PLDM terminus or the completion code returned by PLDM terminus is not `PLDM_SUCCESS`, the Functional property of `State.Decorator.OperationalStatus` D-Bus interface should be updated to false.

+A state sensor is initialized by the `GetStateSensorReadings` command after discovery, and then updated by the `stateSensorState` (one sensor offset) and `sensorOpState` (all sensor offsets of the sensor) events, or by the polling method below when the terminus cannot generate events.
+The reading updates the `PresentState` and `PreviousState` properties of the sensor offset's `Sensor.State.<StateSetName>` interface; supporting a new state set requires adding its interface, aligned with DSP0249, to phosphor-dbus-interfaces first.

+On platforms where the target D-Bus objects are owned by other applications, a state sensor entry in the platform's configuration file — keyed by `$TerminusName`, entity, sensor offset and state set ID, reusing the existing `libpldmresponder` state sensor JSON format — writes the configured D-Bus property instead of creating a sensor object path.

 #### Polling v.s.
 Async method